The gt()

 data

-table as row captions in the display table stub.- auto_align
+table (should they be available) as row labels in the display table stub.- row_group_as_column

 Optionally have column data be aligned depending on the content contained in each column of the input